pankajmokashi/Fyle-TaxCalculator/README.md

-Fyle - Tax Calculator Web Development Assignment
+Fyle - Tax Calculator Web Development Assignment.

 This is a simple web application that calculates taxes based on user input for income, deductions, and age.

 Technologies Used: